awsdocs/aws-codecommit-user-guide/doc_source/how-to-change-repository.md

 ## Change AWS CodeCommit Repository Settings \(AWS CLI\)<a name="how-to-change-repository-cli"></a>

-To use AWS CLI commands with AWS CodeCommit, install the AWS CLI\.
+To use AWS CLI commands with CodeCommit, install the AWS CLI\.
 For more information, see [Command Line Reference](cmd-ref.md)\.

-To use AWS CLI to change an AWS CodeCommit repository's settings in AWS CodeCommit, run one or more of the following commands:
+To use AWS CLI to change a CodeCommit repository's settings in AWS CodeCommit, run one or more of the following commands:
-+ [update\-repository\-description](#how-to-change-repository-cli-description) to change the description of an AWS CodeCommit repository\.
++ [update\-repository\-description](#how-to-change-repository-cli-description) to change the description of an CodeCommit repository\.
-+ [update\-repository\-name](#how-to-change-repository-cli-name) to change the name of an AWS CodeCommit repository\.
++ [update\-repository\-name](#how-to-change-repository-cli-name) to change the name of an CodeCommit repository\.

-### To change an AWS CodeCommit repository's description<a name="how-to-change-repository-cli-description"></a>
+### To change a CodeCommit repository's description<a name="how-to-change-repository-cli-description"></a>

 1. Run the update\-repository\-description command, specifying:
-   +  The name of the AWS CodeCommit repository \(with the `--repository-name` option\)\.
+   +  The name of the CodeCommit repository \(with the `--repository-name` option\)\.
 **Tip**
-To get the name of the AWS CodeCommit repository, run the [list\-repositories](how-to-view-repository-details.md#how-to-view-repository-details-no-name-cli) command\.
+To get the name of the CodeCommit repository, run the [list\-repositories](how-to-view-repository-details.md#how-to-view-repository-details-no-name-cli) command\.
    + The new repository description \(with the `--repository-description` option\)\.
 **Note**
 The description field displays Markdown in the console and accepts all HTML characters and valid Unicode characters\.
-If you are an application developer who is using the `GetRepository` or `BatchGetRepositories` APIs and you plan to display the repository description field in a web browser, see the [AWS CodeCommit API Reference](https://docs.aws.amazon.com/codecommit/latest/APIReference/)\.
+If you are an application developer who is using the `GetRepository` or `BatchGetRepositories` APIs and you plan to display the repository description field in a web browser, see the [CodeCommit API Reference](https://docs.aws.amazon.com/codecommit/latest/APIReference/)\.

-   For example, to change the description for the AWS CodeCommit repository named `MyDemoRepo` to `This description was changed`:
+   For example, to change the description for the CodeCommit repository named `MyDemoRepo` to `This description was changed`:

    ```
    aws codecommit update-repository-description --repository-name MyDemoRepo --repository-description "This description was changed"